-Golden State Killer Joseph James DeAngelo Jr pleads guilty to murder
+Golden State Killer Joseph James DeAngelo Jr pleads guilty to first of 13 murders

 - Golden State Killer suspected in 13th murder of teacher - NZ Herald

-DeAngelo acknowledged at the beginning of the hearing that he would plead guilty to 13 murders and acknowledge dozens of rapes that are too old to prosecute in exchange consecutive life sentences and no chance of parole.
+DeAngelo acknowledged at the beginning of the hearing that he would plead guilty to 13 murders and acknowledge dozens of rapes that are too old to prosecute in exchange for consecutive life sentences and no chance of parole.

 The frail-looking 74-year-old sat in a wheelchair and spoke behind a plastic shield to prevent possible spread of coronavirus.